dj0le/ollama-rag/README.md

      ```
      curl -fsSL https://ollama.com/install.sh | sh
      ```
-   - add a coding model (I used mistral-openorca)
+   - add a coding model (I used mistral-openorca, but you can use any from their models list, or from hugging-face if you know how to add them manually)
      ```
      ollama pull mistral-openorca
      ```